Can I Eat Expired Ground Beef?

 Can I eat Ground Beef if it's been at room temperature for 2 hours?

 Ground Beef should not be consumed if left at room temperature for 2 hours or more, as it falls within the 'Danger Zone' (40°F - 140°F) where bacteria can multiply rapidly.
-To prevent foodborne illness, refrigerate Ground Beef promptly after use.
+To reduce the risk of foodborne illness, refrigerate Ground Beef promptly after use.

 How long after opening can I eat refrigerated Ground Beef?